 Nuclear cataracts: Caused by the natural aging process, nuclear cataracts are the most common type.
 They affect the center of your lens and may initially cause you to become more nearsighted.
-Over the long term this will affect your ability to distinguish colors.
+Over the long term, this will affect your ability to distinguish colors.

-- Cortical cataracts: These cataracts begin on the edge of your eyes and first show up as white wedges on the periphery of your vision.
+Cortical cataracts: These cataracts begin on the edge of your eyes and first show up as white wedges on the periphery of your vision.
 Over time these will spread to the center of your lens and can cause problems with glare.

-- Posterior subcapsular cataracts: Commonly caused by diabetes or the long-term ingestion of steroids, these cataracts start at the back of your lens.
+Posterior subcapsular cataracts: Commonly caused by diabetes or the long-term ingestion of steroids, these cataracts start at the back of your lens.
 These can make it difficult to read or to see in low light situations.

 All of these cataracts can develop into serious problems.
 That’s why it’s so crucial to see our Kingston eye doctors as soon as you recognize symptoms.
 We’ll find a surgery that is appropriate for your situation.

-The A-scan and IOL Master are tests which are performed to determine the length of the eye and the power of the lens implant.
+The A-scan and IOL Master are tests that are performed to determine the length of the eye and the power of the lens implant.
 Potential acuity measurement (PAM) could be used to determine how much vision might be improved.
 Other tests, like an endothelial cell count, may also be used depending on individual circumstances.

 Before cataract surgery, you will be given medication to help you relax, and anesthetic eye drops to numb the eye and keep them comfortable during surgery.
 Most patients return home a few hours after the procedure with little or no need for pain medication.